AmpersandTarski/AmpersandTarski.github.io/README.md

-# DocuGen
+# AmpersandTarski.github.io
 This repository contains the files and workflow needed to create a Docusaurus website for the Ampersand documentation.
 The Documentation is updated through the following workflows:

-1. [DocuGen](https://github.com/AmpersandTarski/DocuGen) contains `DeployToPages.yml`, a GitHub Action which retrieves the "docs" folders from [Ampersand](https://github.com/AmpersandTarski/Ampersand) and [Prototype](https://github.com/AmpersandTarski/Prototype) and deploys the Docusaurus Website to [GitHub Pages](https://ampersandtarski.github.io/DocuGen/).
+1. [AmpersandTarski.github.io](https://github.com/AmpersandTarski/AmpersandTarski.github.io) contains `DeployToPages.yml`, a GitHub Action which retrieves the "docs" folders from [Ampersand](https://github.com/AmpersandTarski/Ampersand) and [Prototype](https://github.com/AmpersandTarski/Prototype) and deploys the Docusaurus Website to [GitHub Pages](https://ampersandtarski.github.io/).
 2. [Ampersand](https://github.com/AmpersandTarski/Ampersand) contains `triggerDocsUpdate.yml`, a GitHub Action which triggers `DeployToPages.yml` on a push to the development (main) branch when changes are made to the "docs" folder.
 3. [Prototype](https://github.com/AmpersandTarski/Prototype) contains `triggerDocsUpdate.yml`, a GitHub Action which triggers `DeployToPages.yml` on a push to the development (main) branch when changes are made to the "docs" folder.